DataStrategist/linuxRstuff/README.md

 ## Scripts:
 For all of these scripts, either clone the folder into your server (probably easiest), or `touch` a new file, then edit that file and drop the code in.

-**but no matter what you do** Remember to make the file executable by using `chmod 777 filename`.
+**but no matter what you do** Remember to make the file executable by using `chmod 777 filename` *.
 You can then jump into the folder containing these files and run it like this: `./file.sh`

+\* 777 gives EVERYBODY on the server the right to edit your file is generally seen as bad practice.
+Therefore this advice is more suited for sole data scientists or a very small team, not for large teams or production code.

  - **Rinstaller.sh** - create a file like this in your server and use it to install packages.
 That way, the packages will be available for all users.
   - **chek.sh** - a file that you can use to see if an R script is running... if it's running, then do nothing... if it's NOT running, then it assigns the working directory, and restarts the file.